 Follow the same steps from the woman symbols: Copy and Paste a pair, overlap, and Group together.
 Copy and Paste a second pair, Ungroup, and Unite each in Pathfinder so you have separate silhouette shapes.

 Once again, hit Intersect in Pathfinder, Ungroup the new shapes, and decide which you'd like to be your symbol's mask.
 I chose the bottom one again and deleted the top.

-Ungroup your male symbols, Copy and Paste the left one, align, and with the black shape over top the new male symbol (double check in your Layers panel that you've selected the right shapes and their order is correct too), hit Control-7 to mask your shape.
-Group together your intertwined signs and get ready to intertwine a male and female sign next.
+Ungroup your man symbols, Copy and Paste the left one, align, and with the black shape over top the new man symbol (double check in your Layers panel that you've selected the right shapes and their order is correct too), hit Control-7 to mask your shape.
+Group together your intertwined signs and get ready to intertwine a man and woman sign next.

-Which side and how these symbols overlap is up to you. typically the female symbol points downward and the male points upward.
+Which side and how these symbols overlap is up to you. typically the woman symbol points downward and the man points upward.
 Once again, overlap and group, Copy and Paste a second group, and Unite each symbol in Pathfinder.
 Then Intersect the two new shapes in Pathfinder.

 Awesome Work, You're Now Done!